zbigniew-gajewski/bossa-nol-runner/README.md

   ![EnvironmentVariables](docs/assets/EnvironmentVariables.png)
   ![BossaCredentials](docs/assets/BossaCredentials.png)

-If there are no credentials provided as an application parameter and not stored in environment variable then the application will not run neither browser nor NOL3
+If there are no credentials provided as an application parameter nor stored in environment variable then the application will not run neither browser nor NOL3.

 The package was tested using: